 In June 2021, we completed our IPO and sold an aggregate of 11,500,000 shares of common stock at a price to the public of \$16.00 per share, which included 1,500,000 shares issued upon the full exercise by the underwriters in May 2021 of their option to purchase additional shares of common stock.
 We received aggregate net proceeds from the IPO of \$167.0 million, after deducting underwriting discounts, commissions, and offering costs of \$17.0 million.
 Prior to our IPO, we had funded our operations through the sale of our redeemable convertible preferred shares and convertible notes.
 We had previously raised approximately \$192.0 million in gross proceeds from the sale and issuance of our Series A and Series B redeemable convertible preferred shares and convertible notes.

-As of March 31, 2023, we had an accumulated deficit of \$312.1 million and \$318.2 million in cash and cash equivalents and short-term investments will be sufficient to satisfy our cash requirements over the next 12 months and into 2025.
+As of June 30, 2023, we had an accumulated deficit of \$357.9 million and \$442.9 million in cash and cash equivalents and short-term investments.
+We believe our cash and cash equivalents and short-term investments will be sufficient to satisfy our cash requirements over the next 12 months and into 2026.